codeclimate/create-codeclimate-connector/README.md

-# Code Climate Collector Scaffolding
+# Code Climate Connector Scaffolding

-Create a new Code Climate Collector
+Create a new Code Climate Connector

 ## Getting Started

-### Create your collector package
+### Create your Connector package

 #### Yarn

-`yarn create codeclimate-collector <collector-slug>`
+`yarn create codeclimate-connector <connector-slug>`

 #### npx

-`npx create-codeclimate-collector <collector-slug>`
+`npx create-codeclimate-connector <connector-slug>`

 ### Implementing

-Running one of the above commands will create a project in the directory `codeclimate-collector-<collector-slug>`.
+Running one of the above commands will create a project in the directory `codeclimate-connector-<connector-slug>`.
 The project will be setup with some scaffolding and stubbed unit tests, and is setup to use TypeScript.

 To start implementing logic, take a look at the created `src/Client.ts` in your